Hurricanes and wildfires are closing schools. How can students get back on track?

 The United States alone has been a case study in recent weeks.
 Thousands of miles west of Hurricane Helene’s path, wildfires have triggered school closures in California, Oregon, and Nevada.

-The torrential rain and wind brought by the hurricane one week ago wiped out roads, buildings, power lines, cell phone towers, and water system infrastructure – along with entire towns – in this mountainous region.
+The torrential rain and wind brought by the hurricane one week ago wiped out roads, buildings, power lines, cellphone towers, and water system infrastructure – along with entire towns – in this mountainous region.
 So far, authorities have reported more than 200 deaths associated with the storm across several states.
 And hundreds of people remained unaccounted for as of Thursday.

 The district’s schools were not damaged, which Dr. Dechant calls a “blessing.”
 However, given the storm’s regional destruction, instruction has been paused indefinitely.
 The neighboring Buncombe County Schools has made a similar decision, noting on its website that schools will remain closed until it is “safe to open.”